HMS Fairy (1897): Construction and career

 She was laid down as Yard No 396 on 19 October 1896, at the Fairfield shipyard at Govan, Glasgow, and launched on 29 May 1897.
 During her builder's trials, she made her contracted speed requirement.
 She was completed and accepted by the Royal Navy in August 1898.
 After commissioning she was assigned to the Channel Fleet.
 She spent her operational career mainly in Home Waters operating with the Channel Fleet as part of the East Coast Flotilla.

 On 2 February 1900, she was commissioned as tender to HMS Vivid, shore establishment at Devonport, for service in the Devonport Instructional flotilla, A mere week into her commission, Fairy dragged her moorings while in the Falmouth harbour, and had her bow on the starboard side and her stem badly damaged as she drifted into other ships of the flotilla.
 Following repairs in Devonport, she was back in the flotilla later that Spring.
 She underwent repairs to re-tube her boilers in May 1902.
 Fairy was refitted in 1908, having her boilers retubed.

 On 30 August 1912, the Admiralty directed that all destroyer classes were to be designated by letter.
-She was assigned to the C Class, along with other destroyers with a design speed of 30 knots with three funnels, and after 30 September 1913, she was known as an "C-class destroyer" and had the letter ‘C’ painted on the hull below the bridge area and on either the fore or aft funnel.
+She was assigned to the C Class, along with other destroyers with a design speed of 30 knots with three funnels, and after 30 September 1913, she was known as a "C-class destroyer" and had the letter ‘C’ painted on the hull below the bridge area and on either the fore or aft funnel.